bakhtovar/News-App/README.md

 # News-App
-An IOS application retrieves and displays headlines from [NewsAPI](https://www.google.com).
+An iOS application retrieves and displays headlines from [NewsAPI](https://www.google.com).

 ## Description